Faxify/mcp-client/README.md

 MCP client wrapper for Faxify MCP server.
 Bridges stdio (Cursor, Claude Desktop, ChatGPT Desktop, and other MCP-compatible AI applications) to HTTP (Next.js MCP server).

+**New:** The Faxify MCP server now supports OAuth authentication!
+ChatGPT Web and Desktop apps in developer mode can connect directly by specifying the MCP URL and following an OAuth sequence (Google/Apple SSO or Email/OTP) to use the Faxify connector right from these tools.

 ## Resources

 - **Website**: [https://www.faxify.com](https://www.faxify.com)